Buytition/pub_docs/TUTORIALS.md

 # What is Buying Project

+Check out all [Buying Projects](https://savenowclub.com/projects) on SaveNowClub platform.

 Buying a large-ticket product or service is like working on a project, you need to spend time research prices and negotiate deals with sellers.
 Buying Project is the project management tool developed by [SaveNowClub](https://savenowclub.com) for large-ticket product or service buyers to create a public page to manage price research activities and/or sell your completed deal information to people who are in need of it.

 Here is an [example buying project](https://savenowclub.com/projects/2143/price-research-for-a-used-suv-near-chicago) that does price research on a used SUV near Chicago area.

 Our Buying Project supports these types of buying targets: